NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Cassisian.md

 abilities_mid:
   - name: ""
   - name: "Transfer Protection"
     desc: " (holy) A creature can wear a willing cassisian as a helmet.
 While it does, the cassisian can't act, but the cassisian extends their +1 status bonus to AC and saves against unholy creatures to their wearer.
-At any time, the cassisian can detach themself from their wearer as a single action.\n[[Bestiary Effects/Effect_ Transfer Protection|Effect: Transfer Protection]]"
+At any time, the cassisian can detach themself from their wearer as a single action.\n\n[[Bestiary Effects/Effect_ Transfer Protection|Effect: Transfer Protection]]"

 attacks:
   - name: ""